dreamcatcher-tech/jest-ai/Ideas.md

 Use the multiple choices option to generate multiple results quicker when doing testing using the appraiser.

 build in the loop that if the format fails, it sends it back to get corrected - this is the fundamental self checking.
 We can make some tooling that makes this convenient to do - a check function that keeps returning some results and some error messages until ready, a prompt, and the history

+collapse the function list by grouping what functions they want to do, so for loading sessions, a single call, or specifically an agent that decides if they sound like they want us to do something, and then walks a tree checking for the best match, or uses embeddings to narrow down the search of large functions.
+This search should be the same as in the app store.